VijayVPatil/GoLangWithVijay/Day 05-Pointers/Pointers_Theory.md

 We can also have a pointer to a memory location stored in a variable.
 Let's breakdown the code below.

-We have a variable a
+We have a variable 'a' where alue 32 is stored.
+We store the address of 'a' in variable 'b'.
+Now the address of 'b' that is of inter pointer type is stored in 'c' .
+Checkout the formatted print statement to check how it is dereferenced.

 ```